mautic/developer-documentation-new/docs/rest_api/forms.rst

      - Search indexing status - set to ``1`` or ``true`` to send a ``noindex`` HTTP header.
 When not set, it defaults to indexing
    * - ``formAttributes``
      - string
-     - Custom HTML attributes to be added to the opening ``<form>`` tag
+     - Custom HTML attributes to add to the opening ``<form>`` tag
    * - ``language``
      - string
      - The language code for the Form, such as ``en_US``, ``fr``, and so on

+.. vale on

-.. _get Form field properties:
+.. _get Form Field properties:

+.. vale off

-Form field properties
+Form Field properties
 ---------------------

+.. vale on

 .. list-table::
    :widths: 25 25 50